Deploy Python code with Model Serving

 Serve your model

-After you log your custom pyfunc model, you can register it to the Unity Catalog or Workspace Registry and serve your model to a Model Serving endpoint.
+After you log your custom pyfunc model, you can register it to Unity Catalog or Workspace Registry and serve your model to a Model Serving endpoint.

 Notebook example